-Linndalsfossen (I’ve also seen it referred to as Linndalsfallet as well as Lindalsfossen) was the last of the three waterfalls that I saw from the community of Åmotan (especially near the Jenstad Farm).
+Linndalsfossen (I’ve also seen it referred to as Lindalsfallet, Linndalsfallet as well as Lindalsfossen) was the last of the three waterfalls that I saw from the Jenstad Farm.

-So it was for this reason that it was also the hardest of the three to reach.
+So it was for this reason that it was also the hardest of the three Åmotan waterfalls to reach.

-I ended up taking about half that time so I wasn’t sure if it was the signs being overly conservative or if I was going really fast (not that likely).
+So I wasn’t sure if the signs were overly conservative or if I was going really fast (though the latter reason was not that likely).

 The Linndalsfossen Hike